 In addition to the Library's collection of these documents a large amount can also be found on the United Nations High Commissioner for Human Rights web site (http://www.ohchr.org/ ) and also at:

-UNBISNet is the catalogue of all UN publications and documentation indexed by the United Nations Dag Hammarskjold Library and the Library of the UN Office at Geneva, it also includes many non-UN publications held in the collection of the Dag Hammarskjold Library.
+UNBISNet is the catalogue of all UN publications and documentation indexed by the United Nations Dag Hammarskjold Library at Geneva, it also includes many non-UN publications held in the collection of the Dag Hammarskjold Library.

 The United Nations Official Documents System (ODS) is the electronic repository for official documents published by the United Nations.
 The full text of documents is accessible in PDF format in all the official languages of the United Nations--Arabic, Chinese, English, French, Russian and Spanish.
 Documents are stored in two databases: UN documentation with comprehensive coverage beginning in 1993 and selected earlier coverage, and UN Resolutions, which includes the official records version of resolutions of the General Assembly, Security Council, Economic and Social Council and Trusteeship Council since 1946.